 The family should provide assessment and/or evaluation results indicating the need for accommodations.
 The evaluation should describe the impact upon student learning and contain specific recommendations for accommodations.
-If the student already has a support plan from a previous school (i.e. IEP, 504, etc.) the director of the center for academic success (CAS) will review the plan, meet with the division head, advisor, family, and student (if applicable), and will draft an Evansville Day School Support and Accommodation Plan, which may include some of the existing accommodations.
+If the student already has a support plan from a previous school (i.e. IEP, 504, etc.) the coordinator of the Center for Academic Success (CAS) will review the plan, meet with the division head, advisor, family, and student (if applicable), and will draft an Evansville Day School Support and Accommodation Plan, which may include some of the existing accommodations.
 The school reserves the right to deny a request for accommodations if it is determined to be unreasonable or unnecessary, or does not fit with the school's academic mission or program.